top of page

 Mise en place: Ingredients on a wooden table, include dark brown Struncatura pasta, breadcrumbs, anchovies, caper berries in a colourful bowl, garlic, and olive oil, cooking of an Italian pasta dish.

 2. Prepare the ingredients: Remove 8 anchovies from the jar, leaving the oil behind.
 Peel and thinly slice 1 garlic clove, lightly crush the second garlic clove with the back of the knife, then cut it into quarters.
 Quarter the olives lengthwise, and slice the capers.
-Put the stale bread into a food processor and blend into fine breadcrumbs.
+Put the stale bread into a food processor and process it into breadcrumbs.

 3. Boil the pasta: Bring a large pot of water to a boil.
 Once boiling, add salt.
-Drop the pasta into the water and cook according to packet instructions until al dente, in my case 12 minutes.
+Drop the pasta into the water and cook until al dente, in my case 12 minutes.
 Check the pasta a couple of minutes before the timer ends to make sure it is not overcooking.

 4. Meanwhile, prepare the bread crumb topping (poor man's parmesan): while the pasta is boiling, heat a small frying pan over medium heat.
-Add the quartered garlic, followed by half of the bread crumbs, and toast until they become golden-brown, crunchy, and fragrant, stirring occasionally and making sure not to brown them too much.
+Add the quartered garlic, followed by half of the bread crumbs.
+Toast them until they become golden-brown, crunchy, and fragrant, stirring occasionally and making sure not to brown them too much.
 Once toasted, turn the heat to its lowest setting and keep them warm.

 Toasted breadcrumbs with garlic in a black frying pan on a stovetop.
 Brown and golden tones, creating a warm, cozy cooking atmosphere.

 5. Prepare the sauce: While the breadcrumbs are toasting, prepare the sauce: heat a large frying pan over medium heat.
 Add 4-5 tablespoons of olive oil, 1 large sliced garlic, and 2 dried chilies.
-Sauté the garlic on medium-low heat until lightly browned (do not let the garlic turn too dark, as it will get bitter), meanwhile infusing the oil with the chilies - about 3-4 minutes.
+Sauté the garlic on medium-low heat until lightly browned (do not let it turn too dark, as it will get bitter), meanwhile infusing the oil with the chilies for about 3-4 minutes.
 Add the anchovies and allow them to melt into the oil.

 Once the anchovies are dissolved, add the olives, capers, and remaining bread crumbs and a splash of pasta cooking water.
 Stir until the bread crumbs melt into a thick sauce.
 Add more cooking water as needed to achieve a thick and creamy sauce consistency.